jediahkatz/course-planning-constraint-program/ARCHITECTURE.md

 object that pytest will re-use and automatically pass along to all tests that accept its name as a function argument.

+### pdf_parse.py
+This file contains all the logic for parsing pdf (transcripts) using OCR recognition.
+It first converts the uploaded pdf file to a set of images

 ## DOCUMENTATION

 I have tried to include a good number of comments in the code.
 In addition, this